hameddavodi/Persian-Youtube-Analytics/DATA API V3 and Youtube.md

 ```

-## Now we our data is ready to be analysed.
-First thing to do is to describe tha data:
+## Now our data is ready to be analysed.
+First thing to do is to describe the data:

 <img width="860" alt="Screenshot 2023-04-07 at 12 36 21" src="https://user-images.githubusercontent.com/109058050/230594537-6c17ee5c-3463-4f28-a8cd-6f0766d3f6f5.png">